palantus/sitecore/README.md

 ## Main menu:
 Can be overridden by creating a menu.mjs in root folder which has a default export of type array

+## Mods
+Take a look at the mod sample in mods folder.
+It can be loaded by placing LOAD_SAMPLE=TRUE in .env.